My Birthstone

 Uncut, natural diamonds in their original crystalline form.
 These have become popular in alternative engagement rings and artistic jewelry designs that showcase the diamond's natural beauty.

-Fascinating Facts About Diamonds
+Fascinating Facts About April's Birthstone

 Most natural diamonds formed between 1 and 3 billion years ago, deep within the Earth's mantle at depths of 87 to 120 miles, under extreme pressure and temperatures.